 My favorite easy-to-wear broad spectrum zinc oxide sunscreens include my Sheer Strength Pure Physical Mineral Sunscreens.
 They are formulated with the highest standards and best invisible zinc oxide non-nano UV sunscreen.
 They are lightweight, never feel greasy, rub in invisibly, are fragrance free and ideal for even the most sensitive skin.
 I have a tinted product that even blocks visible light capable of contributing to stubborn skin pigment problems.
 Click here to see my Sheer Strength Sunscreen line and find a product that's right for your needs.

-I personally wear my Matte Tinted SPF 50+ Sunscreen on my face and the Sheer Strength Spray SPF 50+ on my neck, ears, chest, back of my hands and any other exposed skin daily.
+I personally wear my Matte Tinted SPF 30+ Sunscreen on my face and the Sheer Strength Invisible or Water Resistant Spray SPF 50+ on my neck, ears, chest, back of my hands and any other exposed skin daily.
 I dust the SPF Refresh Powder Sunscreen on during the day when I am outdoors.
 I give these products as gifts because they are truly unique and everyone that uses them loves them.

 You’ve asked an excellent and important question.
 Best of luck.

 Cynthia Bailey MD, Dermatologist